 Sometimes, these orders are issued during a divorce proceeding to protect the person that feels threatened by their soon-to-be ex-spouse.
-If you feel threatened by someone that you know and want to issue a restraining order, then you should speak with an experienced California family law attorney to discuss your options.
+These are also known as “Domestic Violence Restraining Orders” (DVRO) and are common if instances of spousal abuse are documented.
+If you feel threatened by someone that you know or your husband or wide and want to issue a restraining order, then you should speak with an experienced San Bernardino family law attorney to discuss your options.

 What Type of Restraining Order Can I File?